MediaComem/comem-archidep/ex/nginx-php-fpm-deployment.md

 - A web server (such as nginx) can ask it to execute PHP files using the [FastCGI protocol][fastcgi].

+>:warning: **The version of php-fpm running on your server will depend on which Ubuntu version you chose when configuring your Azure instance.
+It will likely be 7.4 or 8.1**
+>
+>     $> dpkg --list | grep php-fpm
+> **The commands in this tutorial assume you have php-fpm v.8.1 installed.
+If that is not the case, you will need to modify the commands containing the version name accordingly.**

 > :gem: Use the following command for more information on how PHP FPM manages
 > processes (for version 8.1):
 >